Camotoy/GeyserSkinManager/README.md

 ### Primarily the server-side companion for the [BedrockSkinUtility](https://github.com/Camotoy/BedrockSkinUtility) Fabric mod.

-#### Skin visibility for non-modded players can be viewed without Floodgate installed, or by adding `-DGeyserSkinManager.ForceShowSkins=true` to your Java startup flags.
+#### Skin visibility for non-modded players can be viewed without Floodgate installed, Or by changing the config option "force-show-skins:" from false to true.

-Otherwise, there is currently no config - drop in and it works!

 Known caveats: